bloater01/readme/README.md

     npm start
     ```

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000).
+2. Load data assets by navigating to the upload CSV button.

+3. select a specific data asset (NBA_Player_Stats). then wait for it to load CSV.

-3. Explore player statistics and visualizations using the user-friendly interface.
+4. Explore player statistics and visualizations using the user-friendly interface.

 ## Why Scatterplots?